Please take note of current mask guidance:

 What happens at the service?
 The service usually follows Rite II in the 1979 Book of Common Prayer, using modern but formal language.
-[After opening prayers, the service includes lectionary reading in the Liturgy of the Word, followed by the Liturgy of the Altar and the Great Thanksgiving, at the end of which Communion is distributed.
-Congregants follow along in the church mass leaflet, which contains the lectionary readings, prayers, and hymn numbers for the Hymnal 1982.
+After opening prayers, the service includes lectionary reading in the Liturgy of the Word, followed by the Liturgy of the Altar and the Great Thanksgiving, at the end of which Communion is distributed.
+Congregants follow along in the church mass leaflet.
 For further info, please see Mass Guide – http://www.covert.org/massguide/

 Old and New Testament readings are scheduled according to the